Hinduism in India

-Hinduism is the largest religion in India.
-According to the 2011 Census of India, 966.3 million people identify as Hindu, representing 79.8% of the country's population.
-India contains 94% of the global Hindu population.
-The Indian subcontinent is the birthplace of four of the world's major religions: namely Hinduism, Buddhism, Jainism, and Sikhism—collectively known as Indian religions that believe Moksha is the most supreme state of the Ātman (soul).
-The vast majority of Indian Hindus belong to Shaivite and Vaishnavite denominations.
-India is one of the three countries in the world (Nepal and Mauritius being the other two) where Hinduism is the dominant religion.
+Hinduism is the largest and most practised religion in India.
+About 79.8% of the country's population is Hindu.
+India is home to 94% of the global Hindu population, making it the largest homeland of Hindus worldwide.
+The vast majority of Indian Hindus belong to Vaishnavite, Shaivite, and Shakta denominations.
+India is one of the three countries in the world (Nepal (81.19%) and Mauritius (47.9%) being the other two) where Hinduism is the dominant religion.